 Series B in 2016

-Fe3 Medical, Inc., operating as Bria Medical, specializes in developing transdermal therapies aimed at treating iron deficiency anemia.
-The company has created a disposable transdermal patch that delivers around 10 milligrams of iron directly through the skin, effectively bypassing the gastrointestinal tract and minimizing side effects commonly associated with oral iron supplements.
-Primarily targeting women, Fe3 Medical focuses on providing a safe and non-toxic solution for individuals suffering from this condition.
-Established in 2008, the company is headquartered in San Antonio, Texas.
+Fe3 Medical, Inc., also known as Bria Medical, specializes in developing transdermal therapies aimed at treating iron deficiency anemia.
+The company has created a disposable transdermal patch designed to deliver a precise amount of iron directly through the skin, effectively bypassing the gastrointestinal tract and minimizing associated side effects.
+This innovative approach primarily targets women affected by iron deficiency.
+Established in 2008, Fe3 Medical is headquartered in San Antonio, Texas, and focuses on the commercialization of its drug delivery technology, which safely transports approximately 10 milligrams of iron through the skin for patients in need.

 Rani Therapeutics